USM Campus Safety Alert-Timely warning

 - Use USM’s police escort service if you feel unsafe.

-- Report any suspicious person or vehicles immediately to police.
+- IF YOU SEE SOMETHING, SAY SOMETHING.
+Report any suspicious person or vehicles immediately to police.

 - Never enter a vehicle with someone you do not know.